pvass24/k8s-kadence/flask-app-v4/README.md

     ```

 4. **Add your Docker image to the values.yaml file:**

     a.
-Example: Replace "repository: nginx" with --> repository: "yourdockerhubprofile/myflaskapp"
+Example: Replace "repository: nginx" with --> repository: `yourdockerhubprofile/myflaskapp`

     b.
 Also, replace tag to your desired tag of the docker image.
 It will default to the latest image.
+In our example lets use `v3`.

     c.
 Change service type to `NodePort` & port to `5000`